svea-solar/frea-core/README.md

 `/live`: returns `200` if the server is live.

 `/ready`: returns `200` if the server is ready.
-This still needs work.
+WIP.

 *API*

-`/api`: By calling `addModule(moduleSchema, moduleInstance)`, you add a route based on the module's name as given in the schema.
-All args listed in the schema will be sent to the module action handler. `token` and `type` will always be sent as arguments as well.
+`/api`: By calling `addModule(modSchema, modInstance)`, you add a route based on the module's name as given in the schema.
+All args listed in the schema will be sent to the module action handler.
+A decoded `token`, an action `type`, and `clientCid` will always be sent as arguments as well in a `ctx` object as the second argument to the action handler.

 ### Utilities